 In the 4th stage the riders travel from the province of Málaga to the neighbouring province of Granada.
 Following the start in Vélez-Málaga the route moves along the Costa del Sol to turn inland in Almuñécar.
 La Vuelta follows the A-4050 to Jete and Otívar.
 This the Carretera de la Cabra – road of the goats -, an 18.2 kilometres climb with an average gradient of 5.2%.
 Following a short descent the route continues to climb for 5.8 kilometres at 4% before the riders fly down to the Embalse de los Bermejales.

-Starting at the Reservoir the route climbs to the plateau on which Granada sits.
+Starting at the reservoir the route climbs to the plateau on which Granada sits.
 A prolonged downhill false flat runs to the old town in the foothills of the Sierra Nevada.
-The race moves through Granada and shortly hits the final climb in the Sierra de la Alfaguara – 12.4 kilometres at 5.3% with its steepest ramps at 20%.
+The race moves through Granada and shortly hits the final climb in the Sierra de la Alfaguara – 12.4 kilometres at 5.4% with its steepest ramps halfway up.

 Vuelta a España 2018 stage 4: Route maps, height profiles, and more

 Click on the images to zoom.

 Details Puerto de Alfacar

 Route final kilometres